jeremypurser/roundtrip-react-challenge/README.md

     <div>
       <User />
     </div>
-  )
+  );
 }
 ```

 ### State Management

 This application doesn't use any dependencies besides `React` for state management.
 The codebase uses functional components and the React Hooks API to manage state, I/O, and side effects.
-If state if needed my multiple components, we may introduce a pattern to lift state with the `Context` API or a library such as `Redux`.
+In the future, if state is needed my multiple components, we may introduce a pattern to lift state with the `Context` API or a library such as `Redux`.